Allex191/ap-skills-snake/README.md

 #### Current working on

-- extend skills image array
+- calc img padding for stroke
 - touch for mobile
 - show points in canvas
 - set height of ui bigger uISize: { x: 0, y: 0 },